 Establishing and Maintaining Self Employed Status

-So, if it is desired to establish or maintain self employed status – which tends to be the main concern – how is this done?
+So, if it is desired to establish or maintain Self Employed status – which tends to be the main concern – how is this done?

-First and foremost the important thing is having a self employed contract in place.
+First and foremost the important thing is having a Self Employed contract in place.
 This should cover most of the issues set out in the section above on status tests.

 A strong contract will go a long way to protecting a business arrangement.
 However, it is important that this contract is backed up by real practice and acknowledged by both parties to be effective.
 To this end it is important that both sides understand the clauses in the contract and their implementation.
-However the mere fact that a clause isn’t implemented doesn’t mean it’s not valid – it must however be capable of being implemented and not just a sham.
+However the mere fact that a clause isn’t implemented doesn’t mean it’s not valid – however it must be capable of being implemented and not just a sham.

 The following are good practices to follow to preserve or establish self employed status: